Home > Health insurance > Health insurance in New Jersey

 UnitedHealthcare | 16.16% |

-In addition, AmeriHealth HMO, which only offers off-exchange plans, has proposed an average rate increase of 3.76% for 2025 (premium subsidies cannot be used with off-exchange plans).
+In addition, AmeriHealth HMO, which only offers off-exchange plans, is increasing premiums by an average of 3.76% for 2025 (premium subsidies cannot be used with off-exchange plans).

 Average rate changes apply to full-price premiums.
 But most enrollees qualify for advance premium tax credits (subsidies) and thus do not pay full price.